 The IRB considers a number of factors in its review of a research proposal:

-- The proposed research should be of an educational nature and relevant to NYC schools.
+- The proposed research or evaluation should be of an educational nature and relevant to NYC schools.

-- The benefits of the research must outweigh the costs, which include staff and student time and other resources.
+- The benefits of the research or evaluation must outweigh the costs, which include staff and student time and other resources.

 - The study should embody procedures that respect the confidentiality and privacy rights of staff, students, and parents in accordance with Family Educational Rights and Privacy Act (FERPA) guidelines.

-- Provision must be made for truly informed consent and assent of participants and families of student participants.
+- Provision must be made for truly informed and, where applicable, documented consent and assent of participants and families of student participants.

 - The proposal must include sound research methodology that uses reliable and valid instruments.